 Ximena sets out step by step instructions for a life audit here, which will require at least 100 post it notes, a few hours of your time, and a dedication to your imagination.

-If that process of discerning your goals doesn’t feel like a good fit for you, another option is to follow the “What Do You Actually Want?” process from Adam Westbrook.
+If that process of discerning your goals also doesn’t feel like a good fit for you, another option is to follow the “What Do You Actually Want?” process from Adam Westbrook.

-He suggests five steps, including the following:
+He suggests six steps, including the following:

-• Disconnect from social media: self evident, no need for me to elaborate!
+- Disconnect from social media: self evident, no need for me to elaborate!

-• Reconnect with your entitlement: by this he doesn’t mean the “do you know who I am” kind of entitlement, but rather the core of who you really are BEFORE people got to you and started molding you into who they wanted you to be.
+- Reconnect with your entitlement: by this he doesn’t mean the “do you know who I am” kind of entitlement, but rather the core of who you really are BEFORE people got to you and started molding you into who they wanted you to be.
 You have “as much right to reach for you want as anyone else,” says Westbrook.
 Reconnect with what that may be.

-• Answer the question, “what do I really want” every day: he suggests that consistency is key, doing so every day for at least a month.
+- Answer the question, “what do I really want” every day: he suggests that consistency is key, doing so every day for at least a month.
 What are the patterns that emerge?

-• Write your future Wikipedia page: Everyone has a different way of visualising success, and writing your future Wikipedia page is a bit less morbid than the often-suggested “write your own obituary.”
+- Write your future Wikipedia page: Everyone has a different way of visualising success, and writing your future Wikipedia page is a bit less morbid than the often-suggested “write your own obituary.”
 Maybe it’ll spark some new ideas for your future!

-5. What skill level do you need to be valuable enough for the bargaining power you want?
+6. What skill level do you need to be valuable enough for the bargaining power you want?

 In a piece about law practice in 2019, Mark Cohen interviewed a 1L who noted, “I regard law as a skill.
 I plan to leverage my legal training and meld it with my passion for business, technology, and policy.
 For me, law is not about practice.”